google/ExoPlayer/listening-to-player-events.md

 * `Player.STATE_ENDED`: The player finished playing all media.

 In addition to these states, the player has a `playWhenReady` flag to indicate the user intention to play.
+Changes in this flag can be received by implementing `onPlayWhenReadyChanged(playWhenReady, @PlayWhenReadyChangeReason int reason)`.

-You can check if the player is playing (i.e. the position is advancing) with `Player.isPlaying`.
+A player is playing (i.e., its position is advancing and media is being presented to the user) when it's in the `Player.STATE_READY` state, `playWhenReady` is `true`, and playback is not suppressed for a reason returned by `Player.getPlaybackSuppressionReason`.
+Rather than having to check these properties individually, `Player.isPlaying` can be called.
+Changes to this state can be received by implementing `onIsPlayingChanged(boolean isPlaying)`:

 ~~~
 @Override